You can perform an in place upgrade from Octopus 2.6.5 to Octopus 2018.10 LTS, but you need to upgrade your Tentacles first.

 C:\Octopus\Packages Once the files have been copied, you will need to restart the Octopus Server service to re-index the files - The index runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.

-6. Verify Connectivity Between the 3.x Server and 3.x Tentacles
+6. Verify Connectivity Between the 2018.10 LTS Server and Your Tentacles

-Log in to your new Octopus 3.x server and run health checks on all of your environments.
+Log in to your new Octopus 2018.10 LTS server and run health checks on all of your environments.
 If the upgrade completed successfully, they should succeed.

 If one or more health checks do not succeed after a few attempts, see the Troubleshooting section to identify possible issues.